michaelvcolianna/colianna.net/public/wp-content/plugins/2fas-light/readme.txt

 3. Configuring the two-factor authentication in the 2FAS Light plugin

 == Changelog ==

+= 1.3.0 (Jun.
+22, 2020) =
+* Added compatibility with Jetpack
+* Added link to plugin settings in plugin list
+* Fixed use plugins_url function

 = 1.2.0 (Oct.
 9, 2019) =
 * Added compatibility with multisite